Ten Signs You Are Getting Old

 No Thought of Getting Old

-I never thought that much of getting old until this past year.
+I never thought that much of getting old until I reached the age of 70 in 2014.
 Up until April 1, 2014, I was still in my 60s and gainfully employed as an English teacher in a Catholic all-girls school in Bangkok, Thailand.
 All of my students kept me young and I never thought of getting old.

 Retired at the Age of 70